Skip to main content

 Work experience opportunities

-We encourage all our students to participate in SLSJ Extra, a series of talks and workshops featuring members from the legal, criminal, and voluntary sectors, as well as other leading professionals and reform advocates from the UK and beyond.
-SLSJ Extra demonstrates how the academic disciplines of law, sociology, social policy and criminology can open doors to a range of fulfilling professions.
-This foundation of extracurricular activity supports students in their future career aspirations.
+We invite you to take part in SLSJ Extra—a series of talks and workshops featuring experts from the legal, criminal and voluntary sectors, along with leading professionals and reform advocates from the UK and beyond.
+Through SLSJ Extra, you’ll see how the fields of law, sociology, social policy and criminology can open doors to a wide range of fulfilling careers.
+This rich extracurricular experience supports your future aspirations and helps you explore where your studies can take you.

-We also help our students to take advantage of work experience opportunities.
-In your second year, you have the option to integrate work experience into your studies.
-By the third year, you can take advantage of work placements through our Interchange service, which connects you with various voluntary and charitable organisations within the region.
-You can also gain valuable volunteering experience with support from Employability & Interchange Coordinators or by participating in the Peer Mentoring Scheme.
+We’re also here to help you make the most of work experience opportunities.
+In your second-year, you can choose to integrate work experience into your studies.
+By your third-year, you can take advantage of work placements through our Interchange service, which connects you with voluntary and charitable organisations across the region, giving you the chance to apply your skills in real-world settings.
+You can also gain valuable volunteering experience with support from our Employability & Interchange Coordinators or by joining the Peer Mentoring Scheme.

-Placements are available for Sociology, Social Policy and Criminology students, involving research projects that impact communities on both local and national levels.
-These opportunities are expanding each year, with this year’s research placements including collaborations with the National Youth Advocacy Service and The Heseltine Institute.
+We offer placements that allow you to undertake research projects with real impact on both local and national communities.
+These opportunities continue to grow each year.
+Most recently, for example, our research placements include collaborations with organisations such as the National Youth Advocacy Service and The Heseltine Institute.

 Postgraduate opportunities